-Other goals of a content marketing strategy might include spreading awareness about a company or gaining leads for a webinar.
+Other goals of an ecommerce content marketing strategy might include spreading awareness about a company or gaining leads for a webinar.
 Each business has its own goals it wants to accomplish through content marketing efforts.

 Why is content marketing beneficial for ecommerce companies?

 If you’re new to content marketing, you might be unaware of how beneficial it is for an ecommerce business.
 Here are a few of the main benefits of ecommerce content marketing done well.

 Helps your business show up in search results

 You probably know that Google is one of the world’s most popular search engines.
 Who knows?
 You might have found this very article through Google.

 But do you know how popular Google is?
 Recent research found that Google processes anywhere from 40,000 to 99,000 searches per second!